RomanMaloev/blago/README.md

 3. All BLAGO network users can participate equally in its development;
 4. Access to the network is opened at the invitation of several of its users;
 5. ...

+The project is at the stage of forming the terms of reference.
+Each of you can join its development at any time.
+@MaloyR